mpc-qt/mpc-qt/README.md

 Use qtcreator's suggested build setup and click "Configure Project", then press the big green arrow button in the bottom-left corner.
 After this, the executable should be in `~/src/mpc-qt/build-mpc-qt...`.

-Look for the `mpc-qt` binary and run that whenever you want to, or stick a shortcut to that on your taskbar/desktop.
+Now you can create a desktop entry with the provided script, for the purposes of sticking a shortcut to mpc-qt on your desktop. (requires Python 3.)

+>./generate-localinstall-desktop.py

+This will search the filesystem for the needed binaries and create the file `Media Player Classic Qute Theater.desktop`, a usuable `.desktop` file, even if you forgot to (or can't) run ldconfig.

 [Media Player Classic Home Cinema]:https://mpc-hc.org/
 [libmpv]:https://github.com/mpv-player/mpv